kshitijnatu/Hands-on-L3-Containers-with-Docker/README.md

   - Mapping host port `8000` to container port `5000` (`"8000:5000"`).
 - **Basic state management**:
   - The counter persists as long as the Redis container (and its data in-memory) remains running.
-  - Removing the Redis container resets the counter unless a volume is configured (not used in this hands-on).
+  - Removing the Redis container resets the counter unless a volume is configured.
 ---